Chris Donovan (soccer): Professional

+Philadelphia Union

 On January 11, 2022, Donovan was drafted 68th overall in the 2022 MLS SuperDraft by Columbus Crew.
 He was let go by Columbus during their preseason.
 He subsequently signed with MLS Next Pro side Philadelphia Union II on February 1, 2022, ahead of the league's inaugural season.
 On June 17, 2022, Donovan was signed by Philadelphia Union, and joined the club's Major League Soccer roster.
 Philadelphia sent Chicago Fire FC $50,000 of General Allocation Money to move up to the top spot of the MLS Waiver Order to select him.
+At the end of the 2025 season, the Union declined an option for an additional season.

+Louisville City

+On February 6, 2026 Louisville City announced the signing of Donovan on a 2 year deal.